sbormann/ioBroker.iqontrol/README.md

 ### dev
 * (sbormann) Fixed applying of widget-options for newly devices that havn't been saved before.
 * (sbormann) Enhanced postMessage-Communication to deliver the complete stateObject if a state is requested.
-* (sbormann) postMessage-Communication commands getWidgetDeviceDatapoint, getWidgetDeviceDatapointSubscribed and setWidgetDeviceDatapoint
+* (sbormann) postMessage-Communication commands getWidgetDeviceState, getWidgetDeviceStateSubscribed and setWidgetDeviceState
 * (sbormann) Drop-Down-Menus in admin-page are now bigger.
 * (sbormann) Added Autocreate Widget to devices tab.